-NOT YET Somewhat Μοςτιγ Yes When s When students are working to overcome reading difficulties, does the lesson address what students need?
-Frequent monitoring what they already known of students' reading abilities drives ow. content of intervention so that s tudents get what they need, not 2d The content being taught addresses specific reading difficulties that hold students back from comprehending grade- level complex text such as decoding, word recognition, vocabulary, fluency, complex syntax, or cultural or literary knowledge.
-Not all strands will be addressed in each lesson.
-Instruction and mate rials accelerate growth such that stu opics with independence. , write and speak about
+When students are working to overcome reading difficulties, does the lesson address what students need?

+- Frequent monitoring of students' reading abilities drives content of intervention so that students get what they need, not what they already know. - The content being taught addresses specific reading difficulties that hold students back from comprehending grade-level complex text such as decoding, word recognition, vocabulary, fluency, complex syntax, or cultural or literary knowledge.
+Not all strands will be addressed in each lesson. - Instruction and materials accelerate growth such that students are on a trajectory to read, write and speak about grade-level text and topics with independence.